aayushgargbu/joernANTLR/Readme.md

 # Joern

-This repository is a maven adaptation of the [joern project](https://github.com/fabsx00/joern) with some parts removed.
+This repository is a maven adaptation of the [joern project](https://github.com/fabsx00/joern) (warning: some parts have been removed).

 ##Author: